ALRW/personal-blog/markdown/articles/2020-01-03-imposters-and-onions.md

-By now you might be thinking that this sounds like a recipe for a load of over-inflated, overconfident leaders strutting around shooting from the hip making a ton of awful decisions and it can.
+By now you might be thinking that this sounds like a recipe for a load of over-inflated, overconfident leaders strutting around shooting from the hip making a ton of awful decisions which it can be.
 Handily though, it brings me to a final and difficult to implement piece of advice.
 Your real job as a Leader is most often just to listen.

 Pop quiz.
 How do you make the **correct** decision in the moment?